graeter-group/grappa/README.md

 ## Installation

-For using Grappa in GROMACS or OPENMM, cpu mode is usually sufficient since the inference runtime of Grappa is usually small compared to the simulation runtime.
+For using Grappa in GROMACS or OPENMM, Grappa in cpu mode is sufficient since the inference runtime of Grappa is usually small compared to the simulation runtime.

+### CPU mode

-To install Grappa, simply clone the repository, install additional requirements and the package itself with pip:
+To install Grappa in cpu mode, simply clone the repository and install requirements and the package itself with pip:

 ```{bash}
 git clone https://github.com/hits-mbm-dev/grappa.git